uconn

 WHAT IS DIFFERENT?

-• Consolidated Smart Forms: With this update, the application forms (e.g., IRB-1, IRB-5, IRB-7, IRB-9) have been consolidated into a single Main Application form that uses logic to drive your experience.
+• Consolidated Smart Forms: The prior electronic application forms (e.g., IRB-1, IRB-5, IRB-7, IRB-9) have been consolidated into a single Main Application form that uses logic to drive your experience.
 If the IRB determines that a different level of review is required, you will not need to start from scratch, you will simply modify the review type and answer the additional questions that populate.

 • Responding to IRB Feedback: System enhancements make it easier for study teams to respond to IRB feedback.
-IRB staff will add comments directly into the electronic form for study team review and response.
-Modified e-forms and the documents uploaded within them can be compared against historical versions within the system.
-These enhancements will greatly reduce the need for submitting clean and tracked changes versions of documents.
+IRB staff can add pre-review comments directly into the electronic form for study team review and response.
+IRB staff can also compare new and historical versions of e-forms and the most documents uploaded within them reducing the need to submit clean and track changes versions of documents.

 • Routing: Routing is automated; submitters will not have to add the PI and Department Head to the route for review and sign-off.
 Automated emails will inform study teams as the submission moves through routing and when it arrives to the IRB.